LiveEngage-Examples/LiveEngageExamples/APIs/README.md

 # Python - Engagement History API Example
 This is a basic example of how to connect to the Engagement History API in Python by using the requests_oauthlib.
 In order to run this example you will need to update the ehapiExample.py file with your Engagement History API credentials.

+# R - Engagement History API Example
+This is a basic example of how to connect to the Engagement History API in R by using the httr library.
+In order to run this example you will need to update the rEngagementHistory.R file with your Engagement History API credentials.